-Vattenfall aims to become a leading electric vehicle (EV) charging infrastructure operator.
+Vattenfall e-mobility aims to become a leading electric vehicle (EV) charging infrastructure operator.
 Yet in collaboration with partners.
 Vattenfall announcing a major new partnership with leading car manufacturer Volvo Cars.
 In addition with the aim to make EV charging easier at home.

 Vattenfall and Volvo offering all Volvo’s plug-in hybrid customers in Sweden the charging solution.
 The “InCharge Smart home” directly through Volvo’s “Min Volvo” online site.
 Cause today about 90 per cent of all charging takes place at work or at home.